Domestic Abuse Support

-MHA is data controller as defined in the 2018 General Data Protection Regulations (GDPR).
-The Data Protection Officer for MHA can be contacted on email@example.com.
+MHA is a registered data controller as defined in the 2018 General Data Protection Regulations (GDPR).
+The Data Privacy Manager for MHA can be contacted at email@example.com.

-MHA generates records from our contact with you, including records of some personal information which is subject to the GDPR 2018.
-We hold and process this information in order to fulfil our contract to you and facilitate our legitimate interests as a social landlord.
+MHA generates records from our contact with you, including records of some personal information that is subject to the UK GDPR.
+We hold and process this information to fulfil our contract with you and facilitate our legitimate interests as a social landlord.

-This includes current, former and potential customers, who live in our properties and could also include their family and people associated with them.
+This includes current customers, who live in our properties and their family and people associated with them.

-- Adequate, relevant and limited to what is necessary in relation to those purposes.
+- Adequate, relevant and limited to what is necessary for relation to those purposes

 - The right to be informed